builder555/pinecil_lib/README.md

+# Pinecil V2 interface library

+## Overview
+Pinecil is a lightweight Python library designed to inetrafce with Pinecil V2 soldering iron.

+## Requirements
+- Python 3.10 or higher

+## TODO

-- [ ] able to scan for ble devices
+- [x] able to scan for ble devices
 - [ ] able to connect to pinecil
 - [ ] get pinecil info
 - [ ] get settings